 F1 2026 April Break: What Every Team Must Fix Before Miami

+F1 Miami Grand Prix 2026 has been the dominant talking point heading into this matchup.
 Three races.
 Three Mercedes wins.
 One nineteen-year-old at the top of the standings.
 After Kimi Antonelli’s history-making victory in Japan, Formula 1 enters its April break with a championship picture that nobody predicted and a set of fundamental questions that every team on the grid must answer before the Miami Grand Prix on May 1.
 This is a critical month โ€” not for racing, but for preparation.
 Here is what each major team needs to resolve before the circus lands in Florida.

 ๐ŸŽ๏ธ Quick Trivia ๐ŸŒ Daily